jquense/react-bootstrap-modal/README.md

 React Bootstrap Modal
 ===================================

 Partly a port of [jschr's bootstrap modal](https://github.com/jschr/bootstrap-modal/).
 Reimplements the Twitter Bootstrap Modal component in a React friendly way.
-Based on the orginal work of the react-bootstrap team.
+Based on the original work of the react-bootstrap team.

 __note__: React bootstrap modal is compatible with bootstrap __3.3.4+__ if you want to use it with an earlier version of bootstrap 3 you need to override the `.modal-backdrop` styles to be the most recent one.